 Similarly, students wishing to transfer non-planning graduate course work taken elsewhere may do so up to a maximum of nine semester credit hours, provided that the courses were not credited to another degree and that the courses are judged by the department to be appropriate to the elective requirements of the student's program at UNCChapel Hill.
 Graduate courses taken as an undergraduate are not transferable.

 The Professional Master's Degree Program

-The program leading to the degree of master of regional planning prepares the candidate for professional planning practice.
+The program leading to the degree of master of city and regional planning prepares the candidate for professional planning practice.
 The curriculum covers social and institutional problems and settings and planning and management skills.